Veliparib, Radiation Therapy, and Temozolomide in Treating Patients With Newly Diagnosed Malignant Glioma Without H3 K27M or BRAFV600 Mutations

 IV.
 To explore constitutional imprinting abnormalities associated with EP300 and IGF2 in peripheral blood from patients with HGGs.

-MAINTENANCE CHEMOTHERAPY: Beginning 4 weeks after chemoradiotherapy phase, participants receive veliparib PO BID and temozolomide PO once daily (QD) on days 1-5.
-Treatment repeats every 28 days for up to 10 courses in the absence of disease progression or unacceptable toxicity.
+MAINTENANCE CHEMOTHERAPY: Beginning 4 weeks after chemoradiotherapy phase, patients receive veliparib PO BID and temozolomide PO once daily (QD) on days 1-5.
+Treatment repeats every 28 days for up to 10 cycles in the absence of disease progression or unacceptable toxicity.

-Anaplastic Astrocytoma Glioblastoma Malignant Glioma Glioma Astrocytoma Temozolomide Veliparib Radiation Therapy
+Anaplastic Astrocytoma BRAF V600 Wild Type Glioblastoma H3 K27M Negative Malignant Glioma Glioma Astrocytoma Temozolomide Veliparib Radiation Therapy

 You can join if…